karl-1-bit/ULTIMATE4/README.md

 Model Architecture :
 This project utilizes a state-of-the-art deep learning architecture, leveraging a [mention specific architecture, e.g., Convolutional Neural Network (CNN)] for image feature extraction and classification.
 The model's design is optimized for performance, scalability, and interpretability.

+## Image - Pre-Processing

+The images dataset consists of snapshots of skin samples, of varying resolutions.
+The pre-processing step mainly consists of standardising the images and extracting lesions (if present) from them.
+This ensures that the Convolutional Neural Network is able to extract maximum information from the data.
+Our approach consisted of Cleaning and Normalizing the iamges followed by feature extraction.

+Cleaning and Normalizing:
+1. Resizing: Resized all images to a resolution of (224,224)

+2. Normalizing the images

+Feature Extraction:
+1. CLAHE: Histogram Equalization is applied on the images.
+This process enhances contrast in images, which is a key step in increasing brightness and visibility in certain regions.

+2. Lesion Extraction: Using a series of thresholding and morphological operations (opening and dilation) to isolate the lesion area and then uses this as a mask to blacken the rest of the image.

 ## Base Model: